Wyliemaster/GD-Demon-Softlock-fix/README.md

 ### Credits

-Special thanks to [NeverKills](https://twitter.com/NeverKills_) for testing the script and giving me the idea to make this
+Special thanks to [NeverKills](https://twitter.com/NeverKills_) for testing and giving me the idea to make this